 Article II Purpose:

-Articulate the purpose and goals of the organization, as well as the type and scope of the organization's activities and affiliations
+Articulate the purpose, beliefs, and goals of the organization, as well as the type and scope of the organization's activities and affiliations.

 Article III Statement of Compliance:

-“(Name of Organization) abides by and supports established Iowa State University policies, State and Federal Laws and follows local ordinances and regulations.
-(Name of Organization) agrees to annually complete President’s Training, Treasurer’s Training and Adviser Training (if required)”
+This following statement is required. “(Name of Organization) abides by and supports established Iowa State University policies, State and Federal Laws and follows local ordinances and regulations.
+(Name of Organization) agrees to annually complete President’s and Treasurer’s Training”

 Article IV Non-Discrimination Statement:

-“Iowa State University (and name of organization) do not discriminate on the basis of genetic information, pregnancy, physical or mental disability, race, ethnicity, sex, color, religion, national origin, age, marital status, sexual orientation, gender identity, or status as a U.S Veteran”
+This following statement is required.
+“Iowa State University (and name of organization) do not discriminate on the basis of genetic information, pregnancy, physical or mental disability, race, ethnicity, sex, color, religion, national origin, age, marital status, sexual orientation, gender identity, or status as a U.S Veteran.”

 Article V Membership: